Torsors on the complement of a smooth divisor

 \subsection{Acknowledgements}

 This article was inspired by the recent preprint \cite{Fed22b}, in which Roman Fedorov settled \Cref{thm:main-DVR}~\ref{m:mDVR-1} in the case when $R$ contains an infinite field and $G$ is totally isotropic.
 I thank him for a seminar talk on this subject and for helpful correspondence.
+I thank the referee for very helpful remarks that have significantly improved the manuscript.
 I thank Alexis Bouthier, Elden Elmanto, Ofer Gabber, Arnab Kundu, Shang Li, and Anastasia Stavrova for helpful conversations or correspondence, especially, Ofer Gabber for astute remarks during seminar talks.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~851146).